 - The World Health Organization covers all of the essential information about COVID-19 on its site.

-- The CDC’s coronavirus hub is another legitimate resource for those looking for statistics, safety guidelines, and other resources.
+- The Public Health Agency’s coronavirus hub is another legitimate resource for those looking for statistics, safety guidelines, and other resources.

-- Johns Hopkins Medicine put together a list of common coronavirus myths and facts to help stop the spread of rumors.
+- Johns Hopkins Medicine put together a list of common coronavirus myths and facts to help stop the spread of rumours.

 Unemployment resources to help loved ones in your life

 If someone you care about is struggling to find financial help during the coronavirus, you may feel helpless.
 But rest assured, there are ways you can lend a hand, even from afar.
 These resources are specific to those looking for coronavirus relief if they’re unemployed or if they’ve been hit hard financially.
 You can save your loved one time and ease any stress by passing these resources along to them.

 - Unemployment insurance can help you get on your feet if you’ve lost your job due to unfortunate circumstances.

 - Each province offers different types of unemployment assistance, so browse the unemployment assistance page on Canada.ca and choose your location for specifics.